KyleWilliford/bemore/README.md

 ## Wait, what is this?

-This is the server for the slackboat app for Slack.
+This is the server for the slackboat app for Slack (https://kpw-slack-dev.slack.com/apps/A7Q387WP9-slackboat).
 What's slackboat?
 Never heard of it?
+I made it.

-Makes sense.
-Slackboat is a Slack application that I created in order to learn how to build and distribute a Slack app.
+I created this in order to learn how to build and distribute a Slack app.
+Primarily what this app _does_ is that it allows you to check urls and domains against some public databases of known phishing, malware, spam, or trojan domain names, URLs, or ip (v4) addresses, depending on the available data in each database.
+The public databases imported into the server are listed below.

 The slackboat _app_ adds a handful of slash commands to your workspace.
 Read the next few sections for more detail on what is added and how to use these commands.